Toroslar: History

 Yumuktepe, the ruins of one of the earliest human settlements in Anatolia is in Toroslar.
 Excavations by John Garstang and Seton Lloyd both of which were directors of the British Institute of Archaeology at Ankara, revealed 23 levels of occupation, the earliest dating from c.
 6300 BC.
 The site however was abandoned during Byzantine Empire period.
 Modern settlement began in the 19th century.

-Originally a part of Mersin municipality, the municipality of Toroslar was established in 1993 as a secondary level municipality and the corresponding district governorate was established in 2008.
+Originally a part of Mersin municipality, the municipality of Toroslar was established in 1993.
+In 2008 the district Toroslar was created from part of the former central district of Mersin, along with the districts Mezitli, Akdeniz and Yenişehir.
+At the same time, the former municipalities Dorukkent, Arpaçsakarlar and Yalınayak were absorbed into the municipality of Toroslar.
+At the 2013 Turkish local government reorganisation, the rural part of the district was integrated into the municipality, the villages becoming neighbourhoods.

 Population

-According to 2020 figures the population of Toroslar is 310,606 (155,881 male and 154.725 female citizens), which makes it the most populous intracity municipality of Mersin.
+As of 2022, the population of Toroslar is 319,711, which makes it the second-most populous district of Mersin Province after Tarsus.

 Approximately 30% of Mersin citizens live in Toroslar.
 The majority of residents are blue-collar workers who work at factories or in the fields.

-Politics

-Different ethnic groups live together in Toroslar.
-Among these groups are the Yörüks living in the higher parts of the district, the Alevis who came from all over Turkey, the Kurds who immigrated from the eastern provinces and the Arabs who are native to Mersin.
-The diversity of ethnicities in the district means that all of the country's major political parties receive more than a certain percentage of votes.
-While the Yörüks generally support the ultranationalist MHP and the conservative AKP, it is observed that most of them are moving to the Good Party.
-There is an intense Alevi social democratic population supporting the CHP.
-The dense Kurdish population ensures that HDP's vote is quite high.

-Rural area

-There are 32 villages and five towns in the rural area of Toroslar.
-These are situated to the north of Toroslar.
+Composition

+There are 67 neighbourhoods in Toroslar District: